rage/programming-23/data/part-4/6-strings-and-lists.md

 </sample-output>

-When the user types in an empty line the program prints out statistics.
+When the user types in an empty line, the program prints out statistics.
 They are formulated as follows:

-The exercises completed are converted into _exercise points_, so that completing at least 10% of the exercises grant one point, 20% grants two points, and so forth.
-Completing all the 100 exercises grants 10 exercise points.
+The exercises completed are converted into _exercise points_, so that completing at least 10% of the exercises grants one point, 20% grants two points, and so forth.
+Completing all 100 exercises grants 10 exercise points.
 Remember, the number of exercises completed is also an integer value.

 The grade for the course is determined based on the following table: